ARMmbed/mbed-os-example-client/README.md

 To set up the environment, you need to do the following:

 1. Go to [mbed Device Connector website](https://connector.mbed.com) and log in with your mbed.org account.
+2. Clone this example into your local computer.
-2. Configure the mbed Client example program with desired parameters.
+3. Configure the mbed Client example program with desired parameters.
 See [mbed Build instructions](#mbed-build-instructions) chapter for more information.
-3. Set yotta's target for this project, eg, yotta target frdm-k64f-gcc
+4. Set yotta's target for this project, eg, yotta target frdm-k64f-gcc
-4. Build the application with yotta.
+5. Build the application with yotta.
-5. Plug the Ethernet cable to the board.
+6. Plug the Ethernet cable to the board.
-6. Load the application to the FRDM-K64F board.
+7. Load the application to the FRDM-K64F board.

 ### IP address setup